FrostPrice/FrostPrice/README.md

 - I like to develop with Rust :nerd_face:

-> Still want to find the difference between shooting myself in the leg and programming with Rust
+> Still want to find the difference between shooting myself in the foot and programming with Rust

 ---